Thisisnarayan/Invariant-First/README.md

 This project starts intentionally narrow.

 Financial systems have:
-	•	Clear, non-negotiable invariants
+- Clear, non-negotiable invariants
-	•	High cost of failure
+- High cost of failure
-	•	Well-documented real-world incidents
+- Well-documented real-world incidents
-	•	Immediate relevance in an AI-generated code world
+- Immediate relevance in an AI-generated code world

-Wallets, ledgers, exchanges, and trading systems are where “probably correct” is unacceptable.
+Wallets, ledgers, exchanges, and trading systems are where "probably correct" is unacceptable.

 Once proven here, the approach generalizes to other domains.